 - In the field provided, type descriptive text about the image.

-Write meaningful link text that indicates link's destination
+Write meaningful link text that indicates the link's destination

 Links are a major method of navigating for everyone, but especially screen reader users.
 If the links are embedded into meaningful text, they are much more useful.